Everything You Need to Know About Project Management

-Research unfortunately shows that up to half of all technical projects fail.
+Research, unfortunately, shows that up to half of all technical projects fail.
 Despite the reasoning, it’s important to recognize the large gap between what technical workers need and what they receive.

 As you establish timelines, factor in hiccups and delays in the process.
 Seeking honest input from the development team responsible for performing the technical work is also important.
 Empowering developers with the tools and processes they need to excel can make or break a project management system.

-Display honesty and transparency
+Display Honesty and Transparency

 When it comes to good project management, no team member likes to be in the dark.
 And although some information isn’t relevant to everyone’s job, it’s still important that the data is accessible.

 Principles like honesty and transparency also show that an organization has integrity.
-This could be a huge motivating factor on your team.
+This could be a huge motivating factor for your team.
 Strive to give your team access to things like good communication, open data sharing, and truthful feedback.

-Point back to the big “why”
+Point Back to the Big “Why”